 - Insurance that is included as a feature (and thus not optional) as part of a bigger product or service (i.e., a credit card that offers extended protection on products that are purchased on the card).

-- We offer insurance in the purchase journey of another product or service (i.e. offering travel insurance as part of a flight booking process).
+- Offering insurance in the purchase journey of another product or service (i.e. offering travel insurance as part of a flight booking process).

 Traditionally, consumer technology limited the capabilities of embedded insurance.
-Many insurance products require a lot of information to underwrite and bind.
-This requires a lot of manual entry by the prospective purchaser.
-However, with the advancement of technologies, APIs, and more open data, it is now possible to automate large parts of the underwriting process, resulting in more embedded insurance opportunities.
+Insurance products typically require a lot of information to underwrite and bind, which necessitates a lot of manual entry by the prospective purchaser.
+However, with the advancement of technologies, APIs, and more open data which we break down in our data enrichment article, it is now possible to automate large parts of the underwriting process, resulting in truly embedded insurance opportunities.

 Incorporating embedded insurance into your sales strategies

 Embedding insurance requires some basic capabilities.
-To incorporate embedded insurance into your sales process, look for easy opportunities that match the below qualifying criteria.
+To incorporate embedded insurance into your sales process, look for easy opportunities that follow the KISS method that match the five below qualifying criteria.

 The Insurance Product Must Be Digitized (Quote, Bind, and Issue)